LuisR580/Ubuntu-vm-set-up/README.md

 A video going over all of this will be made available at the following link: https://youtu.be/XYQWWVdAEBw

-Make sure you source the Virtual machine from either Josh Wile or some other method of availability
+Make sure you source the Virtual machine from either Josh Wille or some other method of availability

 The Folder containing all the files should be named UAV_Autonomy_20